10 Letter of Interest Examples + How to Write One in 2026

 Laura Chen

-- Applying for an internship can seem a little scary, especially if you’re expressing your interest in a program that hasn’t even been listed.
-Don’t worry, though—there’s a surefire way to stand out.
+• Applying for an internship can seem a little scary, especially if you’re expressing your interest in a program that hasn’t even been listed.
+Don’t worry, though—there’s a strong way to differentiate yourself from other applicants.

 Letter of Interest for Promotion Example